ID |

 }

 For both the HttpServletRequest is used directly which includes the client-side "x-forwarded-for" header.
-It can be manipulated by a client via, for example, an intercept proxy.
-The application uses getIpClientAddress() like this:

 // transaction id generation